CleverRaven/Cataclysm-DDA/doc/MAPGEN.md

 Creates rubble and bashes existing terrain (this step is applied last, after other things like furniture/terrain have been set).
 Creating rubble invokes the bashing function that can destroy terrain and cause structures to collapse.

-| Value | Description
+| Field | Description
 |---    |---
-| "rubble_type" | (optional, furniture id, default: `f_rubble`) the type of the created rubble.
+| rubble_type | (optional, furniture id, default: `f_rubble`) the type of the created rubble.
-| "items" | (optional, bool, default: false) place items that result from bashing the structure.
+| items | (optional, bool, default: false) place items that result from bashing the structure.
-| "floor_type" | (optional, terrain id, default: `t_dirt`) only used if there is a non-bashable wall at the location or with overwrite = true.
+| floor_type | (optional, terrain id, default: `t_dirt`) only used if there is a non-bashable wall at the location or with overwrite = true.
-| "overwrite" | (optional, bool, default: false) if true it just writes on top of what currently exists.
+| overwrite | (optional, bool, default: false) if true it just writes on top of what currently exists.

 To use this type with explicit coordinates use the name "place_rubble" (no plural) like this: